 The list of favorite artifacts contains one row for each stored artifact.
 For each artifact it shows the name and the artifact type.
 The icon on the left of the name is the icon configured for that artifact type.

 The above screenshot shows the YT Favorites, containing several artifacts of two artifact types provided by the Excel and Word adapters.
 Currently, „Altimeter” is in the Artifact B section of the YT Editor (not shown here).
 Thus, both icons are disabled for this artifact.
 Since „Control” has the same artifact type, it may only be added in the B role.
 Artifacts of other types (in this case of type „TestCases (Excel)”) can only be added in the A role.
 Currently, two artifacts of the same type are selected, so pressing the A-icon for any of them will add both to the Artifact A section of the YT Editor.
-Furthermore, an artifact of the type „TestCases (Excel)” is currently being edited in the YT Editor and can be replaced with one of the two favorites on top of the list by pressing its leftmost icon.

 You can add artifacts to the YT Favorites in three ways.
 One way is to select one or several artifacts in any other view of YT and then to press the crosshair icon in the tool bar of the YT Favorites View.
 Another way is to select artifacts as favorites via the Artifact Search dialog as follows.
 First you start the Artifact Search dialog by pressing the magnifier icon in the tool bar of the YT Favorites and select an artifact type from the drop-down list.
 Then you select one or several artifacts from the list and press the button „Add to favorites”.
 Finally, you can also add artifacts via drag-and-drop from other views of YT or from the Artifact Search dialog.
 New artifacts will always be added to the top of the list – except if you drag-and-drop them to a specific position within the list.